Abhishek1033ubuntu/ATAN-NT-NeuroNavigation/README.md

    Recommended Lab Rig ValidationTo transition this software architecture into a physical proof-of-concept, researchers can construct a bench-top testing framework:Matrix: A $0.5\%$ agarose hydrogel block cast inside a rigid acrylic shell to simulate brain tissue density within a skull.Plumbing: A microfluidic channel molded through the gel flowing with deionized water to simulate the cerebrospinal fluid pathway.Payload: Fluorescent alginate beads ($10\text{--}50\ \mu\text{m}$) mapped via tracking cameras to mathematically verify the accuracy of the acoustic routing and disintegration scripts.

+Discaimer: This repository presents a conceptual systems-engineering framework and software simulation model.
+It is intended for educational exploration of wave physics and automation control loops in biomedical applications.

 # Important Notice

 This repository contains code published for demonstration and testing purposes only.